VNC: History

-Following the closure of ORL in 2002, several members of the development team (including Richardson, Harter, Weatherall and Hopper) formed RealVNC in order to continue working on open-source and commercial VNC software under that name.
+In 1999, AT&T acquired the lab, and in 2002 closed down the lab's research efforts.
+Following this, several members of the development team (including Richardson, Harter, Weatherall and Hopper) formed RealVNC in order to continue working on open-source and commercial VNC software under that name.
+As of 2013, RealVNC Ltd claims the term "VNC" as a registered trademark in the United States and in other countries.

 The original GPLed source code has fed into several other versions of VNC.
 Such forking has not led to compatibility problems because the RFB protocol is designed to be extensible.
 VNC clients and servers negotiate their capabilities with handshaking in order to use the most appropriate options supported at both ends.